These states have abortion on the ballot in midterm elections

 Should a majority of voters approve the amendment, its effective date would be Election Day, November 8.

 The amendment would allow the state to regulate abortion after fetal viability, except if needed to protect a patient's life or physical or mental health.
-It would also bar the state from prosecuting an individual for having an abortion or miscarriage or from prosecuting someone who assists a pregnant person in "exercising rights established by this amendment."
+It also would bar the state from prosecuting an individual for having an abortion or miscarriage or from prosecuting someone who assists a pregnant person in "exercising rights established by this amendment."

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.